 Yes, as long as your employer advises you of the change prior to you performing work at the lower rate and the rate is no lower than minimum wage.

 Is overtime pay required for working holidays or Sundays?

-No, unless working the holiday or Sunday puts you over 40 hours in the workweek.
+No, the state of Illinois overtime laws are not triggered unless working the holiday or Sunday puts you over 40 hours in the workweek.

 Can my employer deduct money from my check for damages or cash shortages?

 No, unless you sign a written authorization for this deduction at the time the deduction is made.

 Do I have to pay for my uniform?